 I’ve battled depression on and off for years, luckily I avoided postnatal depression, but have friends how haven’t.
 I was quite intrigued to see how the subject of PND could be tackled in a children’s storybook.
 Well, Jen Faulkner, a Mum who has suffered PND herself has written a book doing just that – A Monster Ate my Mum.
 Quite an apt title for anyone who has lived through depression of any sort!

 A Monster Ate My Mum is an 18-page paperback book, with lovely watercolour illustrations from Helen Braid.
 It tells the story of a little boy who desperately wants his Mum back – the happy, smiley Mum he once had.
 He confronts a number of monsters on his journey to find his Mum.
 Who has eaten her?
 Where has she gone?

 I thought the subject was tackled very cleverly, and I could really relate to it myself.
 I was a little concerned that a nearly 4-year-old son would get rather upset about Monsters eating Mummy’s, but he took it in his stride.

-The book is aimed at children from 2-12 years of age, there is a fair bit of rhyming text and Monkey wanted a thorough explanation of what ‘spark’ meant.
+The book is aimed at children from 2-12 years of age, there is a fair bit of rhyming text and my son wanted a thorough explanation of what ‘spark’ meant.
 I liked the fact that he was clearly thinking about what I was reading to him, even if he didn’t understand everything, yet.

 Jen Faulkner can be contacted on Twitter as @MonsterAteMyMum or you can visit the blog for more information.
 I view A Monster Ate My Mum as a useful tool in tackling PND in the home and giving children a starting point for discussion.
 A Monster Ate My Mum is currently offered at a reduced price of £5.99 – you can get your copy here.